 Obviously, there are a few different materials for kitchen bench tops so the measurements are dependent on which material is used.

 As a guide, Laminate is generally 33mm thick, whereas materials such as granite and engineered stones are usually 20mm (or 40mm with built up edge).
+We like to use a 40mm thickness, especially on an island bench.

 Distance Between Bench And Island